Probation in Nevada

 The sentencing hearing is not a second trial and the court can consider evidence that would be inadmissible at trial.
 Silks v.
 State, 92 Nev.
 91 (1976); United States v.
 Cifarelli, 401 F.2d 512 (1968).
 That said, the court cannot rely upon “impalpable or highly suspect evidence.”
 Silks v.
 State, 92 Nev.
 91, 94 (1976).

 If the judge sentences the offender to probation, that sentence will come with a set of standard conditions like allowing searches and reporting to the probation officer, sometimes will have special conditions like drug counseling or treatment, and that probationer will be ordered to report immediately to the local office of the Department of Parole and Probation.
-Probation has a purpose – to rehabilitate offender and protect public safety, but it also subjects the offender to searches, even if only based on a hunch.
+Probation has a purpose – to rehabilitate offenders and protect public safety, but it also subjects the offender to searches, even if only based on a hunch.
 Seim v.
 State, 95 Nev.
 89 (1979).

 What is a pre-sentence investigation report?